 There is a moment in Ridley Scott’s prequel-sequel Alien: Covenant when an albino xenomorph scampers nimbly across and crouches cat-like in the centre of the frame; a white blot on the ashen, decrepit landscape.
-This moment exemplifies for me what Fox Studio’s Alien franchise has come to.
+This moment epitomises, for me, what Fox Studio’s Alien franchise has come to.
 The days have long since passed when H. R. Giger’s creation was held out of focus, parts of the hostile, inhuman creature merely glimpsed as it would strike viciously from the shadows.
 Its horror then was as much about its subconscious sexual violence as its invulnerability and mercilessness.
 But from the divisive response to his 2012 prequel Prometheus, Scott has decided to just give us ‘the alien’ all over again.
 At the same time, he decides to jettison his attempt to deepen the series’ mythology, an interesting deviation that drove Prometheus, in order to deliver a highly derivative science-fiction thriller.
 You can guess every disastrous, usually fatal, turn and twist that Alien: Covenant tries to pounce upon you.

 Set ten years after the ill-fated voyage of the ‘Prometheus’, a crew of colonists are travelling to another habitable planet, Origae-6.
 Woken mid-flight, the crew must deal with the dangers of space travel when the ship is damaged and several of their cryogenically frozen crew-mates are burnt alive in their space-pods.
 Scott wastes little time tipping us into the mayhem, with plenty of screaming, steams-bursts and flashing lights breaking from the usual protracted, calm awakening sequences in previous instalments.
 The rest is all familiar though: Jed Kurzel gives us a few of those ominous notes from Jerry Goldsmith’s original Alien score, the unnatural noises and winds of space’s vacuum and Katherine Waterston’s Daniels cuts the similar tough, androgynous-looking stance of Sigourney Weaver’s Ripley.
 The production design seamlessly blends the 70s retro-futuristic panels and equipment with Prometheus’ modern sleekness.